 Welcome!
 From The CT PTA President – Kathy Kennedy

-Connecticut PTSA is one of the constituent organizations of the National PTA.
+Connecticut PTA is one of the constituent organizations of the National PTA.
 Our state's organization allows the flow of information from a national to local level, and vice a versa.

-Connecticut PTSA is a 501(C)3 nonprofit organization, established in 1900, to further the mission and objects of the National PTA.
-Currently, CT PTSA is comprised of over 260 units and approximately 49,000 members state-wide.
-Units can be found associated with individual schools or towns, on a state-wide basis such as State-Wide Title I PTA or Nutmeg State-Wide PTA, or for special interest groups such as SEPTAs (Special Education PTAs) or Early Childhood PTAs.
+Connecticut PTA is a 501(C)3 nonprofit organization, established in 1900, to further the mission and objects of the National PTA.
+Currently, CT PTSA is comprised of over 230 units and approximately 45,000 members state-wide.
+Units can be found associated with individual schools or towns, on a state-wide basis such as Nutmeg PTA, or for special interest groups such as SEPTAs (Special Education PTAs) or Early Childhood PTAs.

-Other than three paid office staff, Connecticut PTSA carries out its work through its volunteers.
+Other than 2 paid office staff members, Connecticut PTA carries out its work through its volunteers.
 No officer or board member is paid.
 These dedicated volunteers believe in furthering the mission and objects of the PTA and willingly give of their time in the service of youth and children.
 State leadership is drawn from throughout the state and are nominated and chosen for their abilities and dedication.

 - Assist parents in developing the skills they need to raise and protect their children; and